Design Lead: Research, end to end design execution (concepting, prototyping, detailed design), usability evaluation, and design systems

 Human Interest stays a preferred 401(k) partner to top SMB payroll provider

-This became the company's highest priority for the year, tapping into Growth, Sales, Integrations, Product, and Legal.
-I was involved with all aspects of research, carrying designs from concept to detailed, scaling the design system, and a bit of QA.
+This initiative was dubbed Fast Track 401(k), and became the company's highest priority for the year, tapping into Growth, Sales, Integrations, Product, and Legal.
+I was involved with all aspects of research, carrying designs from concept to detailed, and scaling the design system.

-To meet the deadline, we focused on making self-serve happen only for the most common plan types: a single-employer startup plan that was referred by this partner payroll provider.
+To meet the deadline, we focused on making self-serve happen only for the most common plan types: single-employer startups referred by this partner payroll provider.

 Sketches showing the pathways of admin decisions.